-Caldwell's Knesek signs with A&M Kingsville
+Caldwell’s Knesek signs with A&M Kingsville

-BRYAN, Texas (KBTX) -- Caldwell ISD Athletic Director Matt Langley announced that slot receiver and corner back Logan Knesek would be continuing his football career after accepting a scholarship offer from Texas A&M Kingsville.
+Caldwell ISD Athletic Director Matt Langley announced that slot receiver and corner back Logan Knesek would be continuing his football career after accepting a scholarship offer from Texas A&M Kingsville.

 Logan said he chose the Javalins over Mary Hardin Baylor and others.
 He plans on majoring in Wildlife Management and Range.